dinakidane/the-coffee-joint/README.md

 - [Google Fonts](https://fonts.google.com/) was imported onto the style.css file to ensure that Robot and Montserrat was used throughout the site
 - [Font Awesome](https://fontawesome.com/v5/search) was used to insert icons for the social media platforms and the icons in the home and menu page to represent the subtitle that it was next to.
 This was used to enhance aestheic appeal.
-- [Git](https://git-scm.com/) committing to Git and pushing to github allowed the utlisation of the gitpod terminal.
+- [Git](https://git-scm.com/) commits and pushing to github allowed the utlisation of the gitpod terminal.
 - [Github](https://github.com/) The code that has been pushed from Git has been stored in github
+- [Responsiveness](https://www.websiteplanet.com/webtools/responsive-checker/#body) for the text overlay on the homepage, (the fixed bug mentioned below) was checked through this website.

 ## Testing